gchang12/Learn-Vim/ch06_insert_mode.md

 gI   Insert text at the start of line (column 1)
 ```

 Notice the lowercase / uppercase pattern.
 For each lowercase command, there is an uppercase counterpart.
-If you are new, don't worry if you don't remember the whole list above.
+If you are new to Vim, don't worry if you don't remember the whole list above.
 Start with `i` and `o`.
 They should be enough to get you started.
 Gradually learn more over time.

 ## Different Ways to Exit Insert Mode

-There are a few different ways to return to the normal mode while in the insert mode:
+There are a few different ways to return to normal mode while in insert mode:

 ```
 <Esc>     Exits insert mode and go to normal mode